Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 - Brainstorming – This is a helpful activity to do as a class in preparation for students doing it independently.
 Create an anchor chart with writing ideas to use later!

 - List writing – Have students write down a list of ideas gathered from their brainstorming time to write about.
 They can keep this list and continue to add to it.
-It can be helpful to have when a child needs some help getting started writing.
+It can be helpful when a child needs some help getting started writing.

 - Books – Use children’s books that will prompt kids’ creative writing.

 - Use sentence starters – Giving kids a way to start their writing will help them tremendously.
-Think simple prompts, like “I like…” and “I went…” that will encourage them to write about a topic and get started quickly.
+Think of simple prompts, like “I like…” and “I went…” that will encourage them to write about a topic and get started quickly.
 Try adding these tear-off strip sentence starters to your center!

 - Write and publish a book – Kids love being the creators and authors of their own stories.
 After writing and revising a story, have kids “publish” their own books.
 Then, laminate and bind the pages together to create something durable and memorable!

-- Write letters to a pen pal – Find another class to correspond with and pair students up with a pen pal in another place.
+- Write letters to a pen pal – Find another class to correspond with and pair students with a pen pal in another place.
 Kids will enjoy getting to know someone else far away!

 4- Include Engaging, High-Interest Topics